choogiesaur/traffic-alerts/README.md

 **TODO:**
 - Switch to local SMTP/incorporate mailx
 - If possible, instead of using list-of-lists for offenders, have a row object with named attributes for each database field.
-Higher space requirement, but greater ease of use.
+Higher space requirement, but better readability.

 **Usage:**
 > python dbtest.py